 Expats in Tallinn - all useful info about living in Estonia

 Expat Jobs in Tallinn - the title says it all

-In case you have any questions or problems, don’t hesitate to contact Liisa (International office number 104 in the main building, email@example.com) or Kedi (at the dormitory admin office, firstname.lastname@example.org).
+In case you have any questions or problems, don’t hesitate to contact Elen (International office in the main building, email@example.com ) or Kaarel (at the dormitory admin office, firstname.lastname@example.org ).

 Have fun and make the most of your studies!